 Too impatient to wait for the popsicles to freeze?
 The same recipe can be used as a smoothie for a fun breakfast or snack.

 Read on for a delicious one-day menu that hits all the marks.

 Wake up to a vitamin C-rich morning meal.
 Enjoy a hearty omelet stuffed with sautéed broccoli and bell peppers.
 Elevate the goodness with sliced guava, kiwi or strawberries on the side.
 These fruits and veggies are loaded with skin-enhancing vitamin C, a potent antioxidant that may help with collagen repair, assist in photo protection and promote wound healing.

 Lycopene is an antioxidant which gives red fruits and veggies their deep-colored hue, and research shows it may help to protect against sun damage and lower the risk of skin cancer.
 Eating a diet rich in lycopene may also help reduce inflammation and prevent collagen breakdown, one of the major causes of wrinkles.

 For your mid-day meal, create a delicious feta salad featuring watermelon and tomatoes.
-Round it out with a whole grain roll and this amazing lycopene-rich Gazpacho soup, and you’re in beauty business.
-Get the easy Gazpacho recipe!
+Round it out with a whole grain roll and this amazing lycopene-rich gazpacho soup, and you’re in business.
+Get the easy gazpacho recipe!

 For supper, dine on arctic char or salmon, since they’re swimming with omega-3s.
 Then, up the ante with omega-3-rich sides, like spiced edamame and a portion of brown rice or quinoa mixed with toasted, chopped walnuts.